jsef77/LiveCodingPureDataPatch/README.md

 Live Coding Patch for PureData built for 'Pangur Din' by 'Plïnkï Plønkï'

 # This patch requires the following:
-PureData The GEM and ELSE external libraries
+PureData and the GEM and ELSE external libraries